DataDog/integrations-core/mongo/README.md

 use admin
 db.auth("admin", "<YOUR_MONGODB_ADMIN_PASSWORD>")

-# On MongoDB 2.x, use the addUser command.
-db.addUser("datadog", "<UNIQUEPASSWORD>", true)

-# On MongoDB 3.x or higher, use the createUser command.
+# Create the user for the Datadog Agent.
 db.createUser({
   "user": "datadog",
   "pwd": "<UNIQUEPASSWORD>",